PoP-PoPAPI/api/README.md

 ### Installing a fully-working API:

-Follow the instructions under [Bootstrap a PoP API for WordPress](https://github.com/leoloso/PoP-API-WP) (currently, the API is available for WordPress only).
+Follow the instructions under [Bootstrap a PoP API for WordPress](https://github.com/leoloso/PoP-API-WP) (even though CMS-agnostic, only the WordPress adapters have been presently implemented).

 ### Installing this library: